Why we switched to Teachable to Host and Sell Online Courses (And 6 Reasons Why You Should Too)

 What’s interesting to us is just how positively using Teachable reflects on us as the company and creators of content.

-We now got students who purchased and immediately raved about the high quality of the experience, the course, and the amazing professional and easy to use platform.
+We now get students who purchase and immediately rave about the high quality of the experience, the course, and the amazing professional and easy-to-use platform.